House of Studies Vision, Mission, Core Values, and Affiliations

 Academic partner: St. Jude Theological Institute (SJTI) under the supervision of The Catholic Church in America (CCIA)

-You may find out more about the general academic agreements by visiting our Program page.
+You may find out more about the general academic agreements by visiting our House of Studies page.

 St. Anthony's Cathedral House of Liturgical Studies opened